 From experience I can tell you it does not take much room or money just the commitment to keep your stock healthy and they will reward you for it.

-Be sure to follow the links and images on this page to find all the information needed for starting your first worm farm today!
+Be sure to follow the “links “and images throughout this page to find all the information needed for starting your first worm farm today!

 Thank you for visiting americanwormcastings.com